 Step 4: Renew Your Temporary Residence

-Since the initial visa is only valid for three years, you will need to renew it for another period of two years just before it expires.
+Since the initial visa is only valid for two years, you will need to renew it for another period of three years just before it expires.

 It’s easily done, provided that you’ve kept up your end of the bargain and have maintained your investment, be it real estate or a business.

-Also, you should have spent no longer than two months per year away from Guernsey.
+Also, you should have spent no longer than three months per year away from Guernsey.
 In other words, it should be obvious that Guernsey is your permanent home.

 Step 5: Get Guernsey Permanent Residence

-After five years of living in Guernsey, foreigners can apply for permanent residence.
-It’s locally known as Indefinite Leave to Remain (ILR) – Guernsey’s version of Permanent Residence.
+After five years of living in Guernsey, you may apply for Indefinite Leave to Remain (ILR) – Guernsey’s version of Permanent Residence.

 To qualify for Guernsey permanent residence, you must have made Guernsey your primary home for the duration of the full five years.